The role of HR with regard to California’s overtime payment laws is to meet the following broad objectives:

 - A template that is approved for giving the notice in English (the California Labor Commissioner will provide template wage notices in Spanish, Chinese, Korean, Vietnamese and Tagalog as they are completed by the agency).

 According to the California Labor Commissioner’s FAQs, the wage notice may be given electronically.
-To do so, there must be “a system where the worker can acknowledge the receipt of the notice and print out a copy of the notice.”10 The Labor Commissioner’s FAQs provide practical advice about how to address an employee who refuses to sign the wage notice.
+To do so, there must be “a system where the worker can acknowledge the receipt of the notice and print out a copy of the notice.”11 The Labor Commissioner’s FAQs provide practical advice about how to address an employee who refuses to sign the wage notice.
 In such a case, the employer should note the employee’s refusal on the employer’s notice and provide a copy of that notice to the employee.
-The Labor Commissioner’s form notice states that “the employee’s signature on this notice merely constitutes acknowledgment of receipt.”11 This statement helps avoid creating a contractual obligation on the part of the employer.
+The Labor Commissioner’s form notice states that “the employee’s signature on this notice merely constitutes acknowledgment of receipt.”12 This statement helps avoid creating a contractual obligation on the part of the employer.
 An employer that wishes to obtain an employee’s assent to a credit against the minimum wage must do so through a separate agreement with the employee.
-See, California’s New Wage Disclosure Notice and Wage Theft Prevention Act of 2011.

 Templates and Tools